RWS/studio-api-docs/apiconcepts/translationmemory/accessing_translation_memories.md

 Accessing Translation Memories
 =====
-TMs can be accessed in two ways: either by opening a TM file stored on a hard disk or by connecting to a TM Server.
+TMs can be accessed in two ways: either by opening a TM file stored on a hard disk or by connecting to a TM Server over LAN or WAN.

 File-based TMs
 ----